 Hamburg is a red city.
 Brick architecture dominates the scenery in many places.
 I can hardly think of a metropolis that knows how to put bricks on top of each other in such a creative way – for centuries.
 Ready to go on a small tour?

 TEXT & PHOTOS SUSANNE KRIEG

 Under this cute name we locals know another office building near Baumwall (map), which was built between 1923 and 1925.
 It was also called the „grain lifter’s house“ (the owner was the grain lifter’s company).
-The brick used here is red and brown clinker from a city called Oldenburg (I know, this is a bit nerdy now … but it is quite interesting, from where all the bricks come!).
+The brick used here is red and brown clinker from a city called Oldenburg (I know, this is a bit nerdy now … but it is quite interesting, where all the bricks come from!).
 Also the stairwell is worth seeing – the door is usually open on weekdays!

 Sometimes, in gloomy weather, the planetarium in the city park (map) makes me a bit afraid.
 But this also has its charm.
 The building looks like a colossus of a 1920’s silent movie.
 But if the sun comes out, the lettering of the brick shines golden, and the colossus seems to blink.
 Come on, it says, I know you want to go up again and ejoy the grandiose view!
 Unfortunately I rarely have time – but once in a while I make it to the top…

 At the northern end of the Thedestraße, at the corner of Covertsweg (map), stands a protected ensemble built in 1882 – another wonderful example of Hamburg brick architecture.
 It used to be a swimming pool for needy working-class families.
 Today, the artist Bruno Bruni converted it into a studio as well as office space for agencies.

 The Patriotic Society